fizwidget/fizwidget.github.io/source/_posts/2014-07-04-nothin-but-single-argument-functions.markdown

 greet("Bob")  # => "Hello, Bob"
 ```

+This can actually be a useful technique.
+The way we did it above is kinda messy, but Python has a [library function](https://docs.python.org/3/library/functools.html#functools.partial) to simplify the process.
+In some languages (e.g. Haskell) any function can be partially applied - no extra work needed.

 Conclusion
 ----------

-So, single-argument functions are all a language needs to be Turing-complete.
-Neat, but not very practical.
+-   Single-argument functions are all a language needs to be Turing-complete.

-Partial application on the other hand is actually a useful technique.
-Not so much in Python (due to the messy way we'd have to define functions) but some languages make it really easy.
-In Haskell we can partially apply any function, without having to to through the hassle of defining them in a weird way.
-This lets us build specialised functions from more general ones.
+-   Partial function application lets us build specialised functions out of more general ones.